PhDinTimeManagement/no-name-model/Multiview-Detection-Paper-Review/EarlyBird_Early-Fusion for Multi-view Tracking in Bird’s Eye View.md

-## EarlyBird: Early-Fusion for Multi-view Tracking in Bird’s Eye View

 ### Problem Definition

 The paper focuses on solving the problem of Multi-Target Multi-Camera (MTMC) tracking using multiple synchronized and calibrated cameras.
 The main challenges include: